The Best Lizards for Handling: Species That Welcome Your Touch

 Temperament

 African fat-tailed geckos are the epitome of chill.
 They are docile, adorable, and take to handling extremely well.
-They are happy to sit with you and explore your hands.
-They are not as well known as the leopard gecko or the crested gecko because they are not as common.
+Geckos are more than happy to sit with you and simply explore your hands.

 7. Green Iguana